KKENN-rook/platform-game/README.md

 - Implement game elements: Objective, Lives, Enemies.
 - Implement Sound effects and music.
 - Allow for multiple stages and stage transitions.
+- Create an executable for the game for ease of launching.